 Bring the family to the National Gallery and enjoy a range of activities including scavenger hunts, worksheets, and guided tours based on the current exhibition schedule and the national collection.
 Guided tours can be booked in advance by emailing info@nationalgallery.org.ky.
 Admission is free.

-In Camana Bay, you can take a walk, get a coffee, ride a bike and explore its beautifully landscaped areas.
+In Camana Bay, you can take a walk, get a coffee, ride a bike, explore its beautifully landscaped areas.
 Young children will love playing in the fountains (bring a towel!) and climbing the Observation Tower for a great panoramic view.
 Next Chapter has a wonderful children’s room full of books, puzzles and toys, and there is always a good selection of movies at the cinema, as well as a great choice of restaurants for lunch.

 In the Air